Executor Plugins

 Purpose

-Runs the ForgeDNS upgrade flow from the executor pipeline.
+Runs the OxiDNS upgrade flow from the executor pipeline.
 It is suitable for maintenance tasks triggered by cron, sequence, or another executor.

 Example Configuration